Authors

 Author - Trevor van Gorp

+He has been working in design and visual communication since 1994, and holds a M.E.Des. in Industrial Design and a B.F.A. in Graphic Design.
 Formerly the first employee at nForm User Experience, Trevor helped build the company into a leading Canadian user experience firm.

 Trevor has created information architecture, performed interaction design and conducted user research and usability evaluations for clients like the City of Edmonton, Edmonton Transit System, Comcast, Ancestry.com, and the Government of Alberta.

-He contributed to Deconstructing Product Design by William Lidwell and Gerry Manacsa, and has written articles for Boxes and Arrows, a noted industry web magazine.
+He is the author and editor of affectivedesign.org, a popular blog on the intersection of design and emotion and he contributed to Deconstructing Product Design by William Lidwell and Gerry Manacsa.
+Trevor has also written articles for Boxes and Arrows, a noted industry web magazine.

-Trevor has given presentations on the topic of designing for emotion at conferences in Canada, the U.S. and Sweden.
+He has given presentations on the topic of designing for emotion at conferences in Canada, the U.S. and Sweden.
+He also enjoys the occasional pancake, as long as there’s real maple syrup.

 Edie Adams